Events

 Jhol momo (the soupy legend)

 Jhol momo is momos served in a spicy sesame-tomato broth — invented in Kathmandu and still best eaten here.
+The good versions are aromatic enough that you can find the shop by smell.

 • Ghangri Café (Jhamsikhel) — the open-top jhol momo here is widely considered the best in the valley.
 Served with peanut and mint chutneys on the side.
+NPR 350–400 per plate.

 • GG Machaan — steamy, aromatic, consistently recommended.

-Paneer, buff, and vegetarian momos
+Paneer and vegetarian momos

-• Thulo Momo (Boudha) — giant-size momos across from the stupa.
+• Thulo Momo (Boudha) — giant-size vegetarian momos across from the stupa.
 Worth the trip if you're already in Boudha.

 • Utpala Café (Boudha) — vegetarian-only, monastery-owned, excellent.